DonnaYoung.org

 Placing the Lesson on the Homeschool Planner

 planner noting calendar assignment This is a photograph showing where I noted the calendar assignment, or perhaps the completion of the assignment.
 I placed it in the language arts category.
 Noticed how I crossed over blocks.
-The rows that I wrote "make a calendar page" over are Grammar, Reading and Writing.
+The rows that I wrote "made a calendar page" over are Grammar, Reading and Writing.
 This lesson would also fall into Art.

 Notice how not neat I am.
 This planner image is from my 2nd year of homeschooling.